Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Dips

-These headphones have good peaks and dips performance.
-They're lacking a bit of low-bass, but the peak in the mid and high bass adds an extra boominess and punch.
-The dip in the high-mid makes vocals and lead instruments sound weak and distant.
-The slight peak in the mid-treble can make some sibilants a bit piercing.
+These headphones have very good peaks and dips performance.
+They're lacking a bit of low bass, but it's overall smooth in the low-end for a fairly even punch on kicks.
+The dip in the high-mid makes vocals and lead instruments sound weak and distant, while the rest of the mid-range sounds clear.
+The narrow peak in the mid-treble can make some sibilants a bit piercing, while the surrounding dips make harmonics sound a bit dull.

 Weighted Group Delay